pi3d/pi3d.github.com/html/_sources/FAQ.txt

       use a more detailed (high polygon) model to create a 'normal map' image that can be used to give surface detail to the model in pi3d.
 Quite technical but lots of instructional videos on youtube!

 #.
-I get error messages trying to install from PiStore?

-      There was an issue with the early versions of PiStore which should be fixed if you update it.
-If you continue to have problems and you are somehow able to read this FAQ somewhere else you should be able to download a zipped file from http://pi3d.github.com There is also documentation and installation instructions on that webiste.
-Or almost as easy install git and use ``git clone https://github.com/tipam/pi3d.git`` this will give you the opportunity to upgrade in the future with ``git pull origin master``

-#.
 Can I use pi3d for 2D images?